praxiseng/reveal/README.md

 # Graphical Interface

 REveal now has a graphical interface to display matches.
+With the `ls` binary compared to 900 Linux binaries, we can see how REveal can modularize parts of the binary based on match sets:

 ![REveal Sector Hashing GUI](img/REVeal_GUI.png)